blacklanternsecurity/baddns/README.md

 BadDNS is a standalone tool and [BBOT](https://github.com/blacklanternsecurity/bbot) module for detecting domain/subdomain takeovers of all kinds, including other DNS issues like NSEC walks and Subdomain Takeovers.

+Check out the [introductory blog](https://blog.blacklanternsecurity.com/p/introducing-baddns) on the BLS substack!

 ## Installation

 We have a [pypi](https://pypi.org/project/baddns/) package, so you can just do `pip install baddns` to make use of the library.